Lh-Liang/oss-coding-agent-bench/OCA_BENCH.md

 ## Benchmark Workflow

 1. Resolve the benchmark root as the repository directory containing `OCA_BENCH.md` and `bench/README.md`.
 If it is missing or ambiguous, stop and ask for its path.
-2. Read the main protocol and the selected project protocol.
+2. Read the main protocol and the selected project protocol for each selected project.
 Follow the benchmark's definitions for evidence, task fields, status values, validation, and PR materials.
 3. Select a real, evidence-backed upstream problem.
 Acceptable evidence includes issues, discussions, maintainer comments, failing tests, documented API behavior, reproducible logs, or strong comparison evidence.
 Never fabricate evidence.
 4. Determine and record a fixed `base_commit` from the target repository before implementing.
 5. Work in a temporary clone or worktree outside the benchmark root.
 A sibling directory such as `<benchmark-root-parent>/.oca-bench-work/` is acceptable; the target repository must not be copied into `bench/` or into any benchmark project directory.